Flu Lab Communications Guidelines

 We value our relationship with funding recipients and are committed to respecting any guidelines you may have about how your name is used in our public communications.
 With your permission, we generally limit our communications to acknowledging our funding recipients on our website.

-Reciprocal Guidelines: If you have specific guidelines regarding how your name should be represented or any other preferences for how we mention your organization, please feel free to share them with us.
-We are happy to reciprocate and ensure that your name and work are presented in a manner that aligns with your own communications standards.
+• Reciprocal Guidelines: Please share with us specific guidelines on how your name should be represented or any other preferences for how we mention your organization.
+We are happy to reciprocate and ensure that your name and work are presented in a manner consistent with your communications standards.

 Proud to be Your Partner